manpages/miph/day01/README.md

 in very simple language and without drastic paradigm shifts.
 List of things to say about:

- + First steps in the world of declarative computing which is a (finally) growing approach that is essential for building systems of high complexity that run concurrently.
+ + First steps in the world of declarative computing which is a (finally) growing approach that is essential for building systems of high complexity that run concurrently
  + Arguably more advanced topic.
-Will require at least knowledge equal to the knowledge students will get after finishing the corresponding day of our project.
+Will require at least knowledge equal to the knowledge students will get after finishing the corresponding day of our project
- + Covering many programming languages.
+ + Covering many programming languages
  + Live demos/coding sessions
  + Optional assignments
- + Erlang
+ + Erlang.

 День Прибытия (ru)
 ===